Whipped Chocolate Milk Recipe

 - Don’t over-whip: Stop whipping once soft peaks appear for a silky, spoonable texture that blends perfectly into the drink.
 Overwhipping can cause it to turn grainy or even start turning into butter.

 - Add a fun twist: Mix in a drop of vanilla, peppermint, hazelnut, or almond extract.
-For a mocha version, swirl in some espresso or instant coffee.

 - Make it party-ready: Serve whipped chocolate milk in mini glasses with whipped cream and sprinkles, or top with chocolate shavings, crushed candy canes, or a caramel drizzle for extra flair.